-About My Writing
+My Own Writing

 Why I Write 10/3/12

-A Couple of Short Stories 3/27/13
+Wordy Wednesday: Two Short Stories 3/27/13

-On Rejection Letters 6/28/13
+On Rejection Letters 6/29/13

-*For more of my favorite poems, check out this post.*
+(For more of my favorite poems, check out this post.)

 Then in middle school, Freddie appeared.

 Don't know what I mean?
 Let me explain a bit more.
-Recently, there's been a spat of YA authors, in the midst of putting out relatively popular series, who have released novellas, usually in e-book form, to go along with the series.
+Recently, there's been a spat of YA authors, in the midst of putting out popular series, who have released novellas, usually in e-book form, to go along with the series.
 This isn't an entirely new thing, as I said at the beginning.
 As I matter of fact, I can remember this happening a while back, with the most famous children's series of all, Harry Potter.

-In this case, it wasn't novellas, but short supplementary (print) pieces that J.K.
-Rowling wrote to go along with the series.
+In that case, it wasn't e-novellas, but short supplementary print pieces that J.K.
+Rowling wrote to go along with her books.
 Most of these were sold to benefit certain charities.
-I'm thinking The Tales of Beedle the Bard, Quidditch through the Ages, and Fantastic Beasts and Where to Find Them.
-You guys remember those?
-I read them all multiple times.
-They didn't contribute in any way to the plot of the series, but they expanded general knowledge of the world of Harry Potter, and continued to prove that J.K.
+There was The Tales of Beedle the Bard, Quidditch through the Ages, and Fantastic Beasts and Where to Find Them.
+You all remember those?
+I read them multiple times.
+They didn't contribute in any way to the plot of the series, but they added to general knowledge of the world of Harry Potter and continued to prove that J.K.
 Rowling is a genius worldbuilder.

 Also occurring right now is my first attempt at Camp NaNoWriMo.
 I'm not as serious about it as I am about regular NaNo, but I'll still keep you posted on the progress.
-I was going to write a new book, but it's not ready yet, so I'm semi-cheating and just going to finish a novel I was working on earlier (OCEAN OF TIME, middle grade sci-fi).
-I am also, as of right now, going to visit my best friend at BYU-I, where I hope to attend college starting in January.
-So that should be a nice trip.
+I was going to write a new book, but it's not ready yet, so I'm semi-cheating by trying to finish a novel I was working on earlier (#TimeStory, MG sci-fi).

 Why I Hate James Pat...